mkheck13/PokemonFrontend/README.md

 **Reviewer:** Kassandra Spacek

 **Comments:** Everything looks and works nicely.
 Except for the favoites list when you check it it only shows the objects.
 It is also a bit hard to tell which things you can click I would suggest adding cursor-pointer to see it.

+**Update:** Favorites now returns the pokemon that is saved into favorites modal.
+Added cursor-pointer to areas that are clickable.
+Still want to work on the favorites menu.